-These indications are approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.9)].
-Continued approval of these indications may be contingent upon verification and description of clinical benefit in the confirmatory trials.
+This indication is approved under accelerated approval based on tumor response rate and durability of response [see Clinical Studies (14.9)].
+Continued approval of this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.